-Expand the storage of your new NVIDIA Shield TV with these microSD cards

-Best microSD cards for NVIDIA Shield TV (2019) Android Central 2019
+Best microSD cards for NVIDIA Shield TV 2022

-The all-new NVIDIA Shield TV (2019) is here for all of your Android TV streaming and gaming needs.
-Despite having just 8GB of onboard storage, NVIDIA included a built-in microSD card slot so that you can house your entire video or music library.
+The all-new NVIDIA Shield TV (2019) is here for all of your Android TV streaming and gaming needs, but you'll definitely want to grab one of the best Shield TV microSD cards.
+Despite having just 8GB of onboard storage, NVIDIA included a built-in microSD card slot so that you can house your entire video, music, or game library.
+Then you can load your new "console" up with some sweet games and grab the best Shield TV and TV Pro controllers.
 We have found the best microSD cards that follow with NVIDIA's requirements for Speed Class 10 and UHS Speed Class 1.

-- Perfect Middle Ground: SanDisk 256GB Ultra microSDXC Card
+SanDisk 256GB Ultra microSDXC Card

 SanDisk's Ultra 256GB microSD card has read speeds of up to 100MB/s, which is more than fast enough to handle your videos.
 Plus, there is a 10-year manufacturer warranty in the event that you need to replace the card.

-All the Storage: Samsung EVO Select 512GB MicroSDXC Card
+Samsung EVO Select 512GB MicroSDXC Card

 If you're the type to want all of your media content in one place, then the EVO Select microSD card from Samsung is your best option.
 This card offers 100MB/s read and 90MB/s write speeds and will be able to store all of your favorite movies, TV shows, and other content.

-A Step Down: Patriot LX Series 128GB MicroSDXC Card
+Patriot LX Series 128GB MicroSDXC Card

 If you don't need a lot of space, then the Patriot LX 128GB card will be perfect.
 This card is not as fast with its 70MB/s read speeds, but Patriot does offer a five-year warranty for some peace of mind.

-Fast Enough: Kingston Canvas Go!
-64GB MicroSDXC Card
+Kingston Digital 64GB microSD Card

 64GB may not seem like a lot of storage, but the Kingston Cavas Go! is fantastic if you just want to house more media than the minimum.
-Write speeds come in at 45MB/s which is well above basic requirements, and you can view 4K content with ease.
+Write speeds come in at 45MB/s, which is well above basic requirements, and you can view 4K content with ease.

-Almost the Biggest: SanDisk Ultra 400GB MicroSDXC Card
+SanDisk Ultra 400GB MicroSDXC Card

 Although it's not the largest microSD card, the SanDisk Ultra 400GB is more than large enough to house substantial 4K libraries.
 Plus, write speeds of 45MB/s is fast enough for the NVIDIA Shield (2019) and you'll get SanDisk's 10-year limited warranty.

-Getting Started: PNY Elite 32GB MicroSDHC Card
+PNY Elite 32GB MicroSDHC Card

 There aren't many uses for a 32GB microSD card, but if you aren't using the Shield TV for 4K content, this will be just fine.
 The PNY Elite card also offers up to 90MB/s write speeds so you won't have to deal with any hiccups.